-This information gives details about a colonoscopy.
+On this page you can find information about a colonoscopy procedure.
 If you have further questions, please contact your consultant.

 What is a colonoscopy?

 A colonoscopy is a procedure which allows for an examination of the colon (large bowel).
 A slim telescope is inserted into the back passage and used to check for any problems (see figure 1).

 You may be offered sedative to help you to relax during the procedure.
 The colonoscopy should take around 30 to 45 minutes altogether.
 The consultant will insert a flexible telescope through the anus to examine your bowels and check for any inflamed areas.
 Some air may be blown through the tube to aid visibility.
 Occasionally, small growths called polyps might cause problems, this can be removed during the procedure.
 The consultant can also take a biopsy or some photographs to help for a diagnosis

 As well as a colonoscopy, there are a couple of alternative methods to examine the colon.
 A barium enema x-rays of the large bowel whilst a CT colonography provides a scan.